Alexhuszagh/rust-lexical/README.md

     return (num, b, steps-1)
 ```

-For example, to `s` into the range `[2^52, 2^53)`, we need a a numerator of `247....`, and a denominator of `10^1078`, requiring 1127 iterations to scale the value.
-Similarly, scaling `2.4703282292062327e-324` requires 1127 iterations to scale, each in `O(N^2)` time, showing how algorithm M scales poorly, even for very simple inputs.
+For example, to scale `s` into the range `[2^52, 2^53)`, we would need a a numerator of `247....`, and a denominator of `10^1078`, requiring 1127 iterations to scale the value.
+Similarly, scaling `2.4703282292062327e-324` requires 1127 iterations to scale, each in `O(N^2)` time.

-In practice, Algorithm M is too slow for production code, and well-established algorithms like [dtoa](https://www.ampl.com/netlib/fp/dtoa.c) use another approach.
+Luckily, Rust uses a simple optimization: a quick estimate of the bitshift required to generate the correct ratio is calculated from the number of bits in the numerator and denominator.
+Although this optimization  Rust's libcore also uses a [slow division algorithm](https://en.wikipedia.org/wiki/Division_algorithm#Restoring_division), and a slow exponentiation algorithm, scaling poorly for most inputs.

+Lexical's `algorithm_m` feature uses various optimizations to dramatically improve the approach.

+1. It requires only 1-2 iterations to scale a value so the resulting quotient is in the range `[2^52, 2^53)`.
+It does this by multiplying the numerator to be 52-bits larger than the denominator on the first iteration, resulting in a quotient of 52 or 53 bits.
+If the quotient is 52-bits, multiply the numerator by 2 and repeat.
+2. It uses basecase division (an implementation of Knuth's algorithm D), which is an `O(q*m)` algorithm, requiring only `q` native divisions and `q*m` multiplications and subtractions, where `m` is the number of limbs in the divisor, and `n` is the number of limbs of the numerator, and `q = n - m`.
+Since we set the numerator to be 52 or 53 bits large than the denominator, this means `q <= 3`, and therefore the algorithm is `O(m)`.
+In comparison, restoring division, used by libcore, is `O(n^2)`, and iterates over each bit in the numerator.
+To put this into perspective, for a numerator/denominator pair with ~2100 bits (1e307), restoring division requires ~140,000 native subtractions and comparisons, compared to ~96 multiplications and subtractions.

 **bigcomp**

 David M. Gay's `bigcomp` implementation in `dtoa` is the canonical string-to-float parser, and uses another approach for performance, described in depth [here](https://www.exploringbinary.com/bigcomp-deciding-truncated-near-halfway-conversions/).
 Bigcomp represents `b` as an N-bit integer (24 for f32, 53 for f64) and a binary exponent and calculates `b+h` from `b`.
 Finally, bigcomp scales `b+h` by a power of 10 such that the calculated value would be from [0, 10), and creates a fraction of big integers.
 It then calculates the generated digits from `b+h` by iteratively using calculating the quotient (the digit) and remainder of the fraction, setting the numerator to `10*remainder`.
 Each iteration requires ~1 division operation and `N` multiplication, addition and subtraction operations operations.

 When the digits present in `s` or `b+h` differ from each other, the correct representation is determined.
 Therefore, bigcomp requires `N` division operations and `N^2` multiplication operations, where `N` is the number of native ints in the big integer.
 Furthermore, since the number of digits in the input string does not affect the size of the numerator/denominator in bigcomp (but does in algorithm M), bigcomp uses less memory in edge cases and has a lower-order `N` for complex inputs.
-Finally, all halfway representations stop producing digits after ~750 digits, requiring only a simple comparison to categorize larger strings.
+Finally, all halfway representations stop producing digits after 767 digits, requiring only a simple comparison to categorize larger strings.

 **Conclusion**